-The Bank adopts BNM's guidelines on Financial Reporting.
-The principles in this guidelines are in line with those applicable under the International Financial Reporting Standards compliant framework, Malaysian Financial Reporting Standards 9 (MFRS 9).
+The Group adopts BNM's guidelines on Financial Reporting.
+The principles in these guidelines are in line with the Malaysian Financial Reporting Standards 9 (MFRS 9), which is in compliant with the International Financial Reporting Standards framework.
 As part of RHB Banking Group, the Bank adopts the Group's policy and guidelines on impairment allowances, where relevant.

-MFRS 9 introduces a new impairment model that requires the recognition of expected credit loss (ECL), replacing the incurred loss methodology model under MFRS 139, for all financial assets, except for financial assets classified or designated as Fair Value Through Profit & Loss and equity securities classified under Fair Value through Other Comprehensive Income or FVOCI, which are not subject to impairment assessment.
-Off balance sheet items that are subject to ECL include financial guarantees and undrawn loan commitments.
+MFRS 9 impairment model requires the recognition of expected credit loss (ECL) for all financial assets, except for financial assets classified or designated as Fair Value Through Profit & Loss or FVTPL and equity securities classified under Fair Value through Other Comprehensive Income or FVOCI, which are not subject to impairment assessment.
+Off-balance sheet items that are subject to ECL include financial guarantees and undrawn financing commitments.